 Great Ideas for Celebrating Juneteenth

-The Juneteenth holiday commemorates an important part of American history.
+Juneteenth commemorates an important part of American history and on June 17 President Biden declared it a federal holiday.
 Learn more about various ways to celebrate Juneteenth.

 Like many Americans, Bianca Alexander didn’t grow up learning a lot about Juneteenth in school.
 The Emmy award-winning TV correspondent and host of the PBS show Conscious Living says she’s more aware of the holiday as an adult and would like to see Juneteenth embraced as an important part of American history.